End-to-End Multi-Track Reconstruction using Graph Neural Networks at Belle II: Data set

 Each CDC hit is matched to up to one simulated particle which is then used as training label in our supervised learning.
 If multiple simulated particles deposit energy in the same drift cell, we match to the simulated particle that leaves the first hit in time.

 The total number of events in our training and validation sample is 1,120,000 before removal of about 2\% of the events that did not contain any particle with enough matched signal hits in the CDC, or because they contained more than 15 particles.
 We use 80\% of our combined sample for training, and 20\% for validation of our models.
-The performance evaluation described in later sections of this paper is performed on statistically independent additional samples.
+The performance evaluation described in later sections of this paper is performed on statistically independent additional samples that were not used for training or validation.
+Each of these evaluation samples consist of 90,000 to 150,000 events, resulting in a total of 1~million evaluated events.